What is an Apprenticeship?

 - Carpenter: While working as a carpenter, you repair and install building structures made from wood and other materials.
 Carpenters typically enter the field through an apprenticeship that begins with learning a simple task like cutting wood and then moves to reading blueprints and building structures.
-The median pay for carpenters is $49,520, with a projected 2% job growth through 2030.
+The median pay for carpenters is $49,520, with a projected 2% job growth through 2030, BLS reports.*

 - Computer Support Specialist: A computer support specialist works with organizations and computer users to provide help and advice.
 There are a few ways to get into this field, and while a bachelor's degree is one path, an apprenticeship has become a more normalized path into this tech field.
-The median pay for a computer support specialist is $55,510, with a 9% job growth through 2030.
+The median pay for a computer support specialist is $55,510, with a 9% job growth through 2030, according to BLS.*

 - Dental Assistant: A dental assistant works in a dental office to provide patient care, keep records and schedule appointments.
 To become a dental assistant, some states require you to pass an exam, while others enter the field through apprenticeship and on-the-job learning.
-The median pay for dental assistants is $41,180, with an 11% job growth through 2030.
+BLS reports the median pay for dental assistants is $41,180, with an 11% job growth through 2030.*

 - Electrician: An electrician's job is to install, maintain and repair electrical power and control systems.
 Most electricians enter the field during their apprenticeship, where they learn about the ins and outs of their field.
-The median pay for an electrician is $56,900, with a 9% job growth through 2030.
+The median pay for an electrician is $56,900, with a 9% job growth through 2030, according to BLS.*

 - Plumber: A plumber works in factories, homes and businesses to install and repair piping fixtures and systems.
 Plumbers learn through on-the-job training during an apprenticeship, and most states require a license.
-The median pay for a plumber is $56,330, with a 5% job growth through 2030.
+The median pay for a plumber is $56,330, with a 5% job growth through 2030, BLS reports.*

 What Qualifications Do I Need for an Apprenticeship?